tilman151/tilman151.github.io/_drafts/autoencoder_bake_off.md

 Then again, it's encoder outputs are less similar to standard Gaussian samples, which is why it fails to assign the unconditioned samples any meaning most of the time.
 The standard VAE lays somewhere between the other two, which is no surprise here.

-A bit of a disappointment are the sampled images from the vq-VAE.
+A bit of a disappointment is the sampled images from the vq-VAE.
 They do not resemble MNIST digits at all.
 The vq-VAE does not seem to support easy sampling by uniformly drawing categories and a more complex, learned prior seems, indeed, necessary.